mbreese/mvpipe_py/README.md

 ## Evaluated lines
 Any line that starts with `#$` will be evaluated as a MVpipe expression.
-All other lines will be processed for variable stubstitutions and either written to the log file, or included in the target script.
+All other lines will be processed for variable substitutions and either written to the log file, or included in the target script.

 ## Variables